 Causes of Trucking Accidents

 To pursue damages after a truck crash, the first step is to determine what happened and who is responsible.
 Dallas-Fort Worth based Berenson Injury Law delves deep to get to the root of the cause.
-An attorney with more than 37 years of experience and Texas Board Certification in personal injury trial law, Fort Worth truck accident lawyer Bill Berenson has the determination, skills and resources to conduct a comprehensive investigation.
+An attorney with close to 40 years of experience and Texas Board of Legal Specialization Certification in personal injury trial law, Fort Worth truck accident lawyer Bill Berenson has the determination, skills and resources to conduct a comprehensive investigation.

 Immediately following a tractor-trailer crash, the trucking corporation sends its lawyers to mitigate its liability.
 However, in most cases the trucking company bears some or all fault for the accident, including liability for:

 - Employer/ employee relationship under a theory of vicarious liability

 - Hiring of employees with unsafe driving records and history of accidents

 - Corporate polices that tolerate or encourage unsafe driving practices